-Bella is a core member of the Propeller Dance Company and has been dancing with the organization since the inception of DanceAbility in 2002.
+Bella Bowes is a core member of the Propeller Dance Company and has been dancing with the organization since the inception of DanceAbility in 2002.
 In 2011, she performed in Montreal at Studio 303 in Tracked.
 She enjoys working with children and volunteers as a teaching assistant with the Propeller Dance children’s program.
-She has also […]
+She hasread more

 Liz earned a Masters degree in Canadian Studies at Carleton University, which led to an interest in Disability Art and Culture and to involvement in Propeller Dance.
 She has trained with Alito Alessi in DanceAbility technique, and with Shara Weaver and Renata Soutter since 2005.

-Renata Soutter is Co-Artistic Director and Co-Founder of Propeller Dance.
-She has dedicated her professional career to socially-engaged dance innovation through creation, performance, community outreach, and education.
-Her numerous professional creations for Propeller Dance include Drifting Up (2013), Flesh and Spokes (2015), a commission by Dusk Dances Ottawa, and community collaborations with the Ottawaread more
+A co-founder of Propeller Dance, Renata Soutter has dedicated her professional career to socially-engaged dance innovation through creation, performance, community outreach, and education.
+Numerous creations for Propeller include Living the Desirable Life (2017), The Wild Life (2017), Flesh and Spokes (2015), Drifting Up (2013), a commission by Dusk Dances Ottawa, and collaborations with the Ottawaread more

 Robert trained with DanceAbility and has performed with Propeller Dance since its creation.
 He has performed annually with Propeller Dance at their stage shows, and in Toronto, Kitchener, and Kingston.
 In 2018, Robert was mentored as part of our Emerging Choreographers with a Disability Program, and debuted his first choreography, My Mother’s mother’s mother’s motherread more